JustMBC/RPCSim/README.md

 Working on compiling this

-Note that Miniconda3-latest-Linux-x86_64.sh is too large to be uploaded to this repo Track Miniconda3-latest-Linux-x86_64.sh with Git LFS
+Note that some files are too large to be uploaded to this repo Track then with Git LFS: git lfs track "/pathToFile/file.file"

 to push bash:
 git add .
 git commit -m "message"
 git push --set-upstream origin master

-after compiling, run by bashing:
+to reset if a file too large is accidentally committed bash: git reset origin/master

-time ./sim --config ./config/calice_copy.xml
+after compiling, run by bashing: time ./sim --config ./config/calice_copy.xml